IT-Learning-Consulting/warhammer-mcp/README.md

 [Video Guide](https://youtu.be/Se04A21wrbE) (from original project - basic process is the same)

-1. Download the latest `FoundryMCPServer-Setup.exe` from [Releases](https://github.com/IT-Learning-Consulting/warhammer-mcp/releases)
+1. Download the latest `WarhammerMCP-Setup.exe` from [Releases](https://github.com/IT-Learning-Consulting/warhammer-mcp/releases)
 2. Run the installer - it will:
    - Install the MCP server with bundled Node.js
    - Configure Claude Desktop automatically
    - Optionally install the Foundry module
 3. Restart Claude Desktop
-4. In Foundry VTT, enable **"Foundry MCP Bridge"** in Module Management
+4. In Foundry VTT, enable **"Warhammer MCP"** in Module Management
 5. Start playing!

 ### Option 2: Manual Installation